White House correspondents’ dinner returns to comedic roots

 Presidents and first ladies have traditionally attended the dinner, which serves as a celebration of the First Amendment as well as a fundraiser for college scholarships.
 Reporting awards are given out as well.

 But President Donald Trump has skipped the dinner throughout his presidency and instead has elected to hold campaign rallies.
+Just four days before last year’s dinner, the White House announced that administration officials would be joining Trump in boycotting the dinner.

-The White House did not immediately respond to a request for comment about whether the president would attend this year.
+The White House declined to comment about whether the president would attend this year.

 Last year’s dinner featured Pulitzer Prize-winning author Ron Chernow after some dinner attendees and commentators complained that a sharply anti-Trump performance by comedian Michelle Wolf in 2018 was too pointed and unfairly targeted then-White House press secretary Sarah Sanders.